 How Buddy Rogers Got His Start in Wrestling

 Buddy Rogers, born Herman Gustav Rhode Jr., was generally a restless young man.
 He’d conquered the Camden, New Jersey, sporting world, winning the local YMCA’s amateur wrestling title.
 He excelled in several sports, including boxing, football, track, and swimming.
-At 17, he joined a traveling circus as a wrestler, wrestling on the mat for real against all comers as well as appearing in worked bouts with other, older pros on the circuit.
+At 17, he joined a traveling circus as a wrestler, wrestling on the mat for real against all comers and appearing in worked bouts with other, older pros on the circuit.
 After the circus, Buddy Rogers worked as a stevedore and as a police officer.
 But the ring lured him back.

 A trip to Houston became a star turn for the newly named ‘Nature Boy,’ and Rogers found success in Texas, defeating Lou Thesz for the Texas heavyweight title and eventually holding that championship four times.
 From there, he went to Ohio, where he became the long-running United States heavyweight champion.
 He was such a draw (and enough of a legitimate tough guy) that the NWA put him over Pat O’Connor for the world title in a match on June 1, 1961.
 It was a move that eventually damaged the NWA in more ways than one.
 It’s easy to look back and see that the decision to put Buddy Rogers on top was one of the first death knells of the NWA, but at the time, it looked like a great decision.
 Rogers and O’Connor drew $148,000 in ticket sales.
 Adjusted for inflation, that amounts to a $1.2 million live gate for what was billed as "the match of the century."

 Buddy Rogers Bucked the System and Paid for it.